Chinese entertainment on cruise ships a clear indication of the importance of ‘best-agers’ in the outbound tourism market

-Reflecting the growing important of this market in Chinese tourism, this winter will see Norwegian Cruise Line (NCL) sell travel packages based around three distinct themes: Pingtan Musical Cruises, and Dancing Group Cruises and Shaoxing Opera Cruises.
+Reflecting the growing importance of this market in Chinese tourism, this winter will see Norwegian Cruise Line (NCL) sell travel packages based around three distinct themes: Pingtan Musical Cruises, and Dancing Group Cruises and Shaoxing Opera Cruises.

 With the 30 to 49 year-old age group accounting in 2016 for less than 50% of Chinese border crossings for the first time, the rise of cruise tourism from China shows the prevalence of increasingly- diverged age demographics in current outbound market trends.

 Cruise travel, notably, has grown exponentially in recent years in the Chinese outbound travel market and, being regarded as relatively safe and predictable as well as being ready to provide Chinese-appropriate services to passengers, is well-suited to ‘6plus1’ groups, consisting of four grandparents, two parents and one child.

 With the Norwegian Joy already offering numerous services suited to Chinese tastes of various generations – including luxury shopping activities and virtual reality games, as well as providing connected staterooms specially devised for extended Chinese families – the use of traditional entertainment aimed predominantly at older travellers as a means of promoting high-end cruise packages is a clear indication of the pulling power this demographic group.